Pejerrey/coliseum-game/README.md

 ## Main Flow Chart
 A Game Window has one or more scenes.
 Each one of them is updated and drawn in every iteration of the loop.
 Each Scene has a Director and an Object Pool.
-The objects defines the content of a scene, they interact with the user and other objects.
-The Director is the mechanism to control how a scene plays, it holds which phase it's currently going through.
+The Objects define the content of a scene, they interact with the user, and between each other.
+The Director holds which phase a scene is currently going through.

 ## Objects
 * Static Image -what is says on the tin-